Augustus Pleasonton: Military service

-research into the effect of different wavelengths of light on the growth of plants, in his later years, Gen. Pleasonton came to a theory that the blue wavelengths from the sun are inherently unique and that the blue rays from the sun are especially influential in the growth of plant and animal life.
-He also postulated that blue light was especially significant in the health of humans and helped eradicate disease.
-This theory is pseudoscientific and was never adopted by mainstream scientists, even in his time, but it is often credited as being the birth of modern chromotherapy.
-Chromotherapy, also called color therapy, is an alternative medicine therapy method which states that certain colors can influence the health of a person.

-His basis for his theory was that plants flourished in the spring time and not in the winter, when the sky was less blue.
-Between the years 1861 and 1876, he tested this theory by establishing greenhouses to grow grapes and ran experiments on plants and animals.
-His grape experiment consisted of growing grapes in a greenhouse-like building in which the panes of glass alternated between colourless and blue.
-He claimed that this method greatly increased his production of grapes.

 In 1871 Pleasonton published his findings in a monograph entitled On the Influence of the Blue Color of the Sky in developing Animal and Vegetable Life.
 After continuing his experiments and expanding his theories, in 1876 he published his main work, the book The Influence of the Blue Ray of the Sunlight and of the Blue Color of the Sky: In developing animal and vegetable life; in arresting disease, and in restoring health in acute and chronic disorders to human and domestic animals.

 Influence

 "Blue-glass craze"

 Pleasonton's theory led to what was called the "Blue-glass Craze", whereby people began growing crops under blue light.
 Soon, blue panes of glass were being sold as a way to increase crop production.

 Chromotherapy

 After Pleasonton's findings, scientist Dr. S. Pancoast studied the blue-light phenomenon and described his findings in his book Blue and Red Light; or, Light and Its Rays as Medicine which was published in 1877.
 Edwin Dwight Babbitt was also influenced by this concept and published a book about chromotherapy in 1878, entitled The Principles of Light and Color.